-Costco’s proposed operation is unlike anything else our state has ever seen.
-The project would process approximately 400,000 chickens per day, with a feed mill and a hatchery, all located in a floodplain adjacent to the Platte River.
-Discharged waste would be dumped into the Elkhorn River, just upstream from the Ashland wellhead location that provides drinking water for Lincoln residents.
-Over 21 million chickens will be housed in approximately 450 barns spread out over Eastern Nebraska and Western Iowa, all upstream from the Omaha and Lincoln metro areas, creating public health concerns as litter will produce excess nutrients that will leach into Nebraska waterways.
+Costco’s proposed operation is unlike anything our state, or even country has seen.
+The project would process over 400,000 chickens per day, with a feed mill and a hatchery, all located in a floodplain adjacent to the Platte River.
+Over 21 million chickens will be housed in approximately 500 barns spread out over Eastern Nebraska and Western Iowa, all upstream from the Omaha and Lincoln metro areas, creating public health concerns as litter will produce excess nutrients that will leach into Nebraska waterways.

 This isn’t the first time we have seen large corporations try to force themselves into our state while hiding from a public discussion.
-In the recent past, business approaches from the meatpacking and the fossil fuel industries (such as the recent case of TransCanada) have exemplified unethical practices that have left many of us in Nebraska with a bad taste in our mouths.
+In the recent past, business approaches from the meatpacking and the fossil fuel industries (such TransCanada) have exemplified unethical business practices that have put many Nebraskans at risk.
 Nebraska is a strong pro-business state, and our principles have guided us towards business practices that respect one another.
-And most of us do not believe good business means profiting at the expense of other’s well-being.
+And most of us do not believe good business means profiting at the expense of another’s well-being.